In this episode, we’ll be fielding questions on the Sensation Method and other areas of homeopathy.

 Joan is on Sepia 6C.
 She missed a few doses in between, but she is mostly taking it 3 times per day in water.
 Her mental picture improved pretty much from the next day.

 The next day!!!!!
 Isn’t that why people are giving 200C’s because they want their patient to be better the next day?
 Fast?
 But, paradoxically, just the opposite happens!
 Again, here is the rule: Potency is a function of how much power you need to fight off a complaint.
 Power has to be met with power.
 A recent acute, like a flu or a burn or a blunt trauma, needs a medium-to-high potency.
-A chronic case which is moderate in its effects calls for a lower potency given daily in water with succussions before each dose.
+A chronic case which is moderate in its effects calls for a lower potency given daily in water with 5-or-so succussions before each dose.
 The advantage of lower potencies is that they can be prescribed daily, and if an acute arises during treatment, the remedy can be stopped and your acute remedy in 30C or 200C can be prescribed to neutralize the acute, after which you can return to your chronic remedy, easy-peasy!

 I have seen cases cured with 200C repeated three times a day in dry doses, 6 globules each time.